microsoft/PowerPlatformConnectors/README.md

 ### README.md

 README.md file for your connector includes a description for your connector, any prerequisite a developer or contributor may need to build your connector.
 It includes instructions on how to use your connector and api, how to get credentials, supported operations, known issues and limitations, etc. This file is meant to be a standalone guide for deploying and using your connector by other users and developers.
-A sample can be found [here](https://github.com/microsoft/PowerPlatformConnectors/blob/dev/custom-connectors/AzureKeyVault/Readme.md).
+A [template](https://github.com/microsoft/PowerPlatformConnectors/blob/dev/templates/README.template.md) and a [sample](https://github.com/microsoft/PowerPlatformConnectors/blob/dev/custom-connectors/AzureKeyVault/Readme.md) in included for reference.

 ### Creating a Fork